 CGST - A form of GST collected by the central government

-Both the taxes will be levied when sale of goods and services takes place within the same state.
+When the sale of goods and services takes place within the same state, both taxes will be levied.

-If the movement of goods occurs between two different states i.e. an interstate transaction, a combined tax called the IGST or the Integrated GST (SGST + CGST) will be collected by the central government.
-The IGST will replace the currently levied Central Sales Tax (CST) of 2%.
+If the movement of goods occurs between two different states (i.e., an interstate transaction), a combined tax called the IGST or the Integrated GST (SGST + CGST) will be collected by the central government.
+The IGST will replace the previously levied Central Sales Tax (CST) of 2%.

 The tax amount collected as IGST will later be distributed to respective state governments.